GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

   <figcaption class="w-figcaption">Tablespoon.com wake lock toggle.</figcaption>
 </figure>

-While focusing on the [`ViewModel` layer of the MVVM pattern](https://012.vuejs.org/guide/) in developing the component based on the new site's modernized framework, they developed with interoperability in mind to enable functionality on legacy and new frameworks of the site.
+When developing the component based on the new site's modernized framework, there was a strong focus on the [`ViewModel` layer of the MVVM pattern](https://012.vuejs.org/guide/).
+The team also programmed with interoperability in mind to enable functionality on legacy and new frameworks of the site.

 To keep track of viewability and usability, Betty Crocker integrated analytics tracking